 Slip and fall accidents are tricky legal processes to navigate without proper education and training.
-Proving liability requires detailed knowledge of Florida personal injury law, and the litigation process is complicated.
+Proving liability requires detailed knowledge of Florida law, and the litigation process is complicated.
 Florida’s pure comparative negligence rule can also strip compensation from the victim, and the premises liability statute can prevent compensation altogether.

 This entire process can be quite stressful for anyone, especially for those who are suffering from a severe injury.
 Hiring a legal professional who can take care of the case will lead to less stress for the victim, allowing him or her to focus on recovery.